 - When it is required to change AMF for the UEs served by the MWAB-gNB upon mobility of a MWAB into a new region, the TAC(s) and Cell ID(s) the MWAB-gNB announces also change.
+The MWAB-gNB, for UEs in RRC_CONNECTED mode, behaves as specified in TS 38.401 [42].